1. How will COVID-19 affect my pet and your services?

 Also, parents typically come with many questions (which we encourage) that need to be addressed, taught, and explained thoughtfully and comprehensively during the first session.

 After the first session, a parent may continue training and learning with their pet in 1-hour increments.

 9. Do you guarantee success rates for dog training or behavior modification?

 No ethical dog trainer guarantees success because dog training and behavior are far too complex and variable and each pet parent’s commitment to training and behavior modification is different.
 It is unethical to make guarantees about behavior and dog training results and as a Certified Dog Behavior Consultant (CDBC), certified by the International Association of Animal Behavior Consultants (IAABC), and a Certified Professional Dog Trainer (CPDT) certified by the Certification Council For Professional Dog Trainers (CCPDT) we have willingly pledged not to make such guarantees.
 Please read what we do guarantee.

-9. What training does a dog trainer, behaviorist, or animal behavior specialist need?
+10. What education and training does a dog trainer, behaviorist, or animal behavior specialist need?

 None.
 Scary isn’t it?
 A Board Certified Veterinarian Behaviorist, certified through the American College of Veterinary Behaviorists, The Animal Behavior Society (ABS) provides two levels of certification: Certified Applied Animal Behaviorist (CAAB), certified through the Animal Behavior Society and Associate Certified Applied Animal Behaviorist (ACAAB), certified through the Animal Behavior Society.